dbxifu/SIXSA/README.md

 # SIXSA
 Simulation based Inference for X-ray Spectral Analysis package from [Barret & Dupourqué (2024, Astronomy and Astrophysics, in press](https://ui.adsabs.harvard.edu/abs/2024arXiv240106061B/abstract)).
 This repository contains example scripts for reproducing some of the results of the paper, and allows interested users to test this approach on their own data.
 The core of the python scripts are build upon the [sbi](https://sbi-dev.github.io/sbi/) python package.
+The simulations are performed with an early release of [jaxspec](https://jaxspec.readthedocs.io/en/latest/) (Dupourqué et al., A&A, in preparation).
 # Install
 We recommend the users to start from a fresh Python 3.10 [conda environment](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).